BhuwanKhanna/-ai-intern-final-Bhuwan-Khanna/README.md

 # Research Assistant

 An AI-Powered Research Assistant that uses the Gemini API and MCP integration to generate structured and accurate research summaries on user-provided topics.
-The system fetches real-time contextual information through MCP servers and processes it intelligently using AI.
+The system fetches real-time contextual information through MCP servers and processes it using AI(Gemini API).
 The assistant also supports exporting research reports into .PDF and .TXT formats for documentation and sharing.

 ## Key Features
 *   **Intelligence Synthesis**: Automated multi-source research generation.